 Are your clients stuck in a plateau and not continuing to lose weight?
 Are you experiencing “Program Design Block” (a trainer’s version of “writer’s block”) trying to keep your clients challenged and progressing?
 Are you or your clients bored with their training?
 Do you need more clients to fill out your schedule?
 If you have answered YES to any of these questions, it may be time to add another training approach to your toolbox.

-Most people (members and personal trainers) that enjoy strength training have always gravitated to performing a body part split program (i.e., chest & triceps on Mondays, back & biceps on Tuesdays, etc.).
+Most people (members and personal trainers) that enjoy strength training have always gravitated to performing a body part split program like a bro split (i.e., chest & triceps on Mondays, back & biceps on Tuesdays, etc.).
 A majority of these strength training programs are performed in a horizontally loaded fashion.
 This means the individual performs three to five sets of an exercise (with rests periods in between) before moving to the next exercise.
 This can be a viable approach if your client wants to be a bodybuilder, but if your client’s goal is not mass, this may be counter productive.
 This approach can also lend itself to far too much “talk time” between sets as the client recovers, which can decrease the efficiency of the entire program.

 As an alternative, try a vertically loaded total-body program to benefit everybody from the client, to yourself, to even increasing your clientele (as you are doing something that is so different from what people are used to seeing).
 A vertical loading program is a form of circuit training in which strength training exercises are performed in rapid succession starting with the upper body and working down to the lower body.
 A vertical loading system of training can be very beneficial for allowing maximal recovery to each body part while minimizing the amount of rest time needed.